Ho3einWave/omnifood/README.md

 # Omnifood Project 🍖

-Omnifood Project in Html/css Course of Jonas Schmedtmann
+Omnifood Project in Html/css with responsive design Course of Jonas Schmedtmann

 # Author 👥